zscaler/terraform-provider-zpa/examples/zpa_app_connector_group/README.md

-# Retrieve App Connector Group
+# App Connector Group Example

 This example will show you how to use Terraform to implement the ZPA App Connector Group resource This example codifies [this API](https://help.zscaler.com/zpa/api-reference#/connector-group-controller/getAppConnectorGroup).